d19n-llc/node-mq/README.md

 to the <APP_URL>/mq-subscriber endpoint to begin a recieving messages from the micro service you have subscribed to.

+Road Map:

+1. Lightweight interface to monitor / manage the queue.
+2. Sync with publishers after a service outage.
+This will batch fetch all messages after the last recieved message from all publishers.

 ```

 POST http://localhost:3000/api/mq-subscriber